wgilreath/palmshell/README.md

 https://www.linux-magazine.com/Issues/2024/282/Bash-PaLM-Shell

-The script works with the Google Gemini AI formerly PaLM (Pathways Large-language Model).
+The script works with the Google Gemini AI formerly PaLM (Pathways Large language Model).

 Bugs?
-None, although I'd bet I write some bash script with some... 😜
+None, for now; although I'd bet I wrote some bash scripts with some... 😜